ekivemark/flangio/README.md

     # This file creates an ever incrementing integer ID for every MUESLI-compliant
     # transaction.
 This is basicly identical to Twitter's sinceid field.
-    # In production on high-vaulme systems place this on its own filesystem or
+    # In production on high-volume systems place this on its own filesystem or
     replace this with a database.

     SINCE_ID_FILE = os.path.join(BASE_DIR, 'db/since.id')